microsoft/Intune-ACSC-Windows-Hardening-Guidelines/README.md

 - The setting 'Allow Telemetry' has been configured to: 'Security'.
 Keep in mind that other services require different telemetry settings, such as [Update Compliance](https://docs.microsoft.com/en-us/windows/deployment/update/update-compliance-monitor), which requires [Basic telemetry](https://docs.microsoft.com/en-us/windows/deployment/update/update-compliance-configuration-manual#mobile-device-management-policies).
 - The setting 'Disable One Drive File Sync' has been configured to: 'disable sync'.
 This disables OneDrive.
 Modify this setting to 'sync enabled' to enable OneDrive.

+### Windows 365 and Azure Virtual Desktop Considerations
+As both Windows 365 and Azure Virtual Desktop rely on remote desktop connectivity to the endpoint, you will need to modify the following settings from the [ACSC Windows Hardening Guidelines](policies/ACSC%20Windows%20Hardening%20Guidelines.json) policy to enable remote connectivity.
+- Modify *Windows Components > Remote Desktop Services > Remote Desktop Session Host > Connections > Allow users to connect remotely by using Remote Desktop Services* from *Disabled* to *Enabled*
+- Remove the setting *"Deny Access From Network"*
+- Remove the setting *"Deny Remote Desktop Services Log On"*

 ## Support